GUM DISEASE

 WHAT CAUSES GUM DISEASE?

 Most cases of gum disease are caused by plaque build-up on the teeth from a poor oral hygiene routine.
+If you find yourself in need of immediate assistance, it's essential to consult an emergency dentist in Richmond, MO.
 Plaque is a sticky film of bacteria that can only be removed with proper oral care that includes brushing and flossing every day and regular visits to the dentist.
+An emergency dentist in Richmond, MO, can help address any urgent dental issues.
 If not removed, the plaque will eventually cause an infection in the gum tissue.
 Teeth grinding, TMJ disorders, tobacco use, pregnancy, menopause, and poor nutrition can also lead to gum disease.

 STAGES OF GUM DISEASE